|

 -

-high yielding, short-statured, short duration, shattering
+Evolution of high yielding, short-statured, short

-resistant, good quality, disease resistant varieties/germplasm of mungbean and lentil.
+varieties/germplasm of mungbean and lentil.

 -

-high yielding, good quality, better plant type, disease (blight
+Evolution of high yielding, better plant type,

-and wilt) resistant varieties/germplasm of chickpea.
+of chickpea.

 -